-In this review, we’ll take a look at HubSpot, an inbound marketing and CRM platform that makes it easy to manage marketing, sales, and customer service.
+In this HubSpot review, we’ll take a look at the inbound marketing and CRM platform that makes it easy to manage marketing, sales, and customer service.

 What is Inbound Marketing?